Careers

 CDL class a Illinois vs Illinois CDL class b

+Are you interested in a career in the transportation industry?
+Or does your employer require you to have a Commercial Driver’s License or CDL?
 If you’ve been researching different CDL classes, you likely have questions related to the licensing process and the requirements to start a truck driving career.

 Understanding the difference between Class A and Class B CDL can help you better understand which license you need to become a commercial truck driver.